ssaring/sportstracker/sportstracker/docs/README.txt

 need one of the download tools listed above.

 The application was tested on GNU/Linux (e.g. Ubuntu 14.04), Windows (7,
-8.1) and Mac OS X (10.9 - 10.10), although it should work on all systems with the required Java Runtime Environment.
+8, 10), Mac OS X (10.9 - 10.11) and FreeBSD (TrueOS with OpenJDK), although it
+should work on all systems with the required Java Runtime Environment.

 Installation and Start